Jin0316/Helpful-or-Harmful-Inter-Task-Association/README.md

-# Helpful-or-Harmful:Inter-Task Association for Continual Learning
+# Helpful or Harmful:Inter-Task Association for Continual Learning

 The official code for Helpful or Harmful: Inter-Task Association for Continual Learning [ECCV 22]